jvalenzuela/atform/doc/source/vcs.rst

 scope of this manual; users should refer to the documentation specific to the system in use.

-The version control functions of |project_name| are activated if git is installed and scripts are placed in a git repository;
+The version control functions of |project_name| are automatically activated if git is installed and scripts are placed in a git repository.
-|project_name| automatically detects the presence of a git repository
-and enables these features accordingly.
 When version control is enabled
-|project_name| will apply the following to output PDF documents:
+|project_name| will apply the following marks to output PDF documents:

 * A :literal:`DRAFT` watermark if the working directory contains *any* uncommitted changes.